tordevries/debuggr/README.md

 A string variable for the host coder's email address, to enable the "Email" option.

 #### pagePassword
 A string variable for the password.
 It's strongly suggested that you use this.
 Once authorized, PHP will set a session variable to keep the same user/browser authorized for awhile (typically ~24 minutes since the last access, for most PHP session settings).
 If you change the password, existing authorized sessions will have to reauthorize.
-However, if you allow users to read this file directly (see preventAccessToThisFile, below) then they will be able to read your password.
+However, if you allow users to read this file directly (see _preventAccessToThisFile_ below) then they will be able to read your password.

 #### passwordRequired
 A Boolean value which, if true, requires the user to enter the password and, and then initiates temporary session authorization to view the file.
 The default is true.